Beauty 101: How To Layer Your Skincare – The Right Way

 Step 7: Facial Oil

-Without a doubt one of the most powerful potions on your shelf, the small molecular structure of face oils allows them to penetrate deeper into your skin and hydrate at a much deeper level.
-They also repair and plump your skin, and feed it with amazing natural vitamins.
-Oil needs to go last because it will create a protective barrier on your skin and lock in water, if not applied last, it could block your other skincare products from penetrating.
+Without a doubt one of the most powerful potions on your shelf, face oils help to repair and plump your skin and feed it with amazing natural vitamins.
+Oil needs to go last because it’s typically heavier than other cream products and will create a protective barrier on your skin and lock in water.
+If not applied last, it could block your other skincare products from penetrating properly.
 If you’re on the oily skin list, we recommend only using your face oil at night.
-Find out how to choose a face oil here.

 For our guide on how to pick the right oil, check out our guide here.
-We like The Ordinary’s Granactive Retinoid 5% in Squalane – it combines an amazing natural oil (squalane) and a form of retinol, which is the ultimate anti-aging ingredient.
-You can also make your own face oils for a fraction of the price, check out our DIY tutorial here.
 You can also skip this step for daytime if you’re using a moisturizer, and go straight to the SPF.

 Step 8: Sunscreen